alandenison/address-book-project/README.md

   input: Alan Denison
   output: Alan Denison

+This program should list all entries input : alan, donald
+  output: alan, donald

 This program should have a clear button that deletes previous entries
   input: clear
   output: names cleared